-Black Friday is approaching fast and that means a ludicrous amount of sales are about to be knocking on our doors.
-While many of us may be deciding which game(s) we would like to purchase, there is another question we now have to ask ourselves, do you purchase the version with DLC?
+Black Friday is approaching fast, and that means a ludicrous amount of sales are about to be knocking on our doors.
+While many of us may be deciding which game(s) we would like to purchase, there is another question we now have to ask ourselves, do you buy the version with DLC?
 Or do we buy the base version and forgo the additional content?
 While everything must be considered on a case by case basis, there is at least a system of considerations.

 What Does It Add?

 Easily the most important questions but also the most varied.
 DLC encompasses a wide spectrum of different types of content, subsequently affecting each game differently.
 Let’s take, for example, Bloodborne, which consists of one large area that is removed from the main game.
 It offers both an expanded story that adds to the base game, as well as introducing new weapons (one being the Beastclaver, my favorite) that create new play styles that, in turn, also affect the base game.
 In this scenario, you mostly have one significant expansion that adds to the game but also directly affects the existing game.

 Some games opt to create slighter larger distinctions with their expansion like content.
 In the case of Horizon Zero Dawn, The Frozen Wilds DLC creates a whole new expansion scale area.
 However, unlike Bloodborne, where the space is separate but directly feeds back into the base game, The Frozen Wilds goes a step further by introducing a new set of currency and purchasable items unique to the DLC.
 This creates a new progression system where the time spent outside the DLC has little value to that of inside the DLC.